ayushrajdev9-cmyk/A2Panel/readme.md

 ## 📄 License

 This project is licensed under the **GNU Affero General Public License v3.0** — see the [LICENSE](license) file for details.
+## btw it supports all major or linux, windows, macos